zorko-io/zorko-platform/CONTRIBUTING.md

  - if you have formatting issue, just run `yarn format`
  - if you have eslint issues, then go back to package with issues and run `yarn lint --fix`, fix any other issues manually

+By default, select `dev` branch as target branch

+### Merge in Target branch

+Before merging code in a target branch, you should pass all code review checks and status checks for PR

+Current rule: is one review approval